 How Cerebral Palsy May Affect the Legs

-Some common gait patterns demonstrated in people with spasticity in the legs include:
+Common gait patterns demonstrated by spasticity in the legs include:

 - Toe walking

-- Crouch gait (when the ankles, knees, and hips all stay bent)
+- Crouch gait (when the ankles, knees, and hips remain continuously bent)

 - Scissor gait (when the knees touch or cross over one another while the feet are spread apart)

-The type of gait pattern someone has depends on which muscles have spasticity.
+The type of gait pattern someone has is determined by which muscles are affected by spasticity.
 For example, tight calf muscles will pull the heels up and force people to walk on their toes.

 Developing a strong sense of independence can help individuals with CP feel more confident in their bodies and abilities.